-We were approached by friends at CAA to help deliver an exciting digital product that would celebrate this milestone partnership.
-An online competition run within the stadium, that would build brand awareness and engagement as well as incentivising people to download the Getir app.
+CAA approached us to help deliver an exciting digital product that would celebrate this milestone partnership.
+The brief was to run an online competition within the stadium that would build brand awareness and engagement as well as incentivising people to download the Getir app.

-Getir wanted an engaging football-based experience that presented users with a selection of prizes including stadium tours, £10 off the Getir app, signed shirts and more.
-We were to ensure that users were through the whole experience in around 15 seconds.
+Getir wanted an engaging football-based experience that gave users the chance to win a selection of prizes including stadium tours, £10 Getir credit, signed shirts and more.
+We had to ensure that users could complete the whole experience in around 15 seconds.

 - The mechanic of the experience/game